fbpx

 Stylist

 Anesia is a kindhearted stylist with years of experience in the hair industry.
 She is passionate, skilled and dedicated to providing genuine care in the enhancement of your natural hair.
 Anesia is extremely talented and can be trusted to execute various styles on various hair types.
 Her expertise includes crochet braids, twist-outs, box braids and expressive feed in cornrow styles.
-She enjoys working with natural textures to achieve beautiful results, something you can enjoy in the comfort of her chair.

 @prolific.tresses